curl/everything-curl/ftp-twoconnections.md

 before, you can switch back to passive with `--ftp-pasv`.

-You can also explicitly ask curl not to use EPSV (which is a slightly newer command than PASV) with the `--no-epsv` command line option.
+You can also explicitly ask curl not to use EPSV (which is a slightly newer command than PASV) with the `--no-epsv` command-line option.

 Sometimes the server is running a funky setup so that when curl issues the PASV command and the server responds with an IP address for curl to connect